demian-yutin/demian-yutin.github.io/docs/labs/Lab-7.md

 </p>

-The Kalman filter successfully smooths out the sensor values and increases the number of "readings" we get, although it also introduces some delay.
+The Kalman filter successfully smooths out the sensor values and increases the number of "readings" we get.

 # Extrapolation